cklim83/test_md/oop/inheritance.md

 Kernel
 BasicObject
 ```
- This means that when we call a method on any `Animal` object, Ruby will first search for the method in the following order: `Animal` class -> `Walkable` module -> the `Object` class -> the `Kernel` module -> the `BasicObject` class.
+ This means that when we call a method on any `Animal` object, Ruby will first search for the method in the following order: `Animal` class -> `Walkable` module -> `Object` class -> `Kernel` module -> `BasicObject` class.
 At any point the method is found, it will be invoked and the search ends.
 Otherwise it continue its search in the next class or module in the search sequence.
 If the method is still not found after the entire search sequence is completed, a `NoMethodError` will be raised.

  ```ruby
 fido = Animal.new